dannberg/dannb-org/content/blog/2020/best-of-2020.md

 ## Notable Objects
 - **iPhone 12 Mini** - _Holy moly, Apple finally released a top-of-the-line small phone again.
 Thank goodness._
-- **[Terraforming Mars](https://amzn.to/34EpiMr)** - _I’ve lost track of the number of time I’ve played this game.
+- **[Terraforming Mars](https://amzn.to/34EpiMr)** - _I’ve lost track of the number of times I’ve played this game.
 It’s certainly several dozen.
 There’s a bit of a learning curve, but the strategy is just so deep that every time you play it’s a new game.
 One of my favorite discoveries, ever._
 - **[Roam Research](http://roamresearch.com/)** - _It’s not really an object, but deserves a place on this list.
 A note taking system that’s been growing on me over the course of the year.
 I wrote this post in Roam._
 - **[Nintendo Switch](https://amzn.to/3rrKvme)** - _Nintendo’s console is just plain fun._
 - **[Canfield’s Chocolate Fudge Diet Soda](https://amzn.to/3mRHCrK)** - _Surprisingly delicious and zero calories.
 Also, pretty hard to find.
 I used to get this locally, but now it's only Amazon (when it's available)._